 For clarification, Lolo is a chimpanzee.
 And even heface palmed at that one.

-Completely Missing the Point: Gustavo - In the pilot, Kendall responds to Gustavo saying James had no talent by turning this against Gustavo, pointing out his last hit was ten years ago.
+Comically Missing the Point: Gustavo.
+In the pilot, Kendall responds to Gustavo saying James had no talent by turning this against Gustavo, pointing out his last hit was ten years ago.
 Gustavo indignantly replies that his last hit wasn't ten years ago, it was nine.

 Continuity Nod: When the boys are finally forgiven by Mrs. Magikowski (the old lady who let them use her car to drive to the auditions) for not shoveling her walk.
 Instead they offer to mow her lawn.
 When that fails, they give her their butler, Sebastian.